Follow Italianism

-The citizenship project for foreign minors, Ius Scholae, returned to the Italian agenda this Thursday, July 3, 2025.
-The proposal, led by Forza Italia, foresees that children of foreigners who legally reside in the country can obtain citizenship.
-Italian citizenship after completing ten years of compulsory school.
+The Italian citizenship project for foreign minors, Ius Scholae, returned to the Italian agenda this Thursday, July 3, 2025.
+The proposal, spearheaded by Forza Italia, stipulates that children of foreigners legally residing in the country can obtain Italian citizenship after completing ten years of compulsory schooling.

 The move marks a curious turnaround in Italian politics: Forza Italia, led by Antonio Tajani, Giorgia Meloni's deputy prime minister, has said it is ready to approve the measure together with the Democratic Party (PD), a traditional center-left force.
 Meanwhile, the Lega has reaffirmed its opposition.